pelya/dpmaster-udp-hole-punching/readme.txt

 release of dpmaster.
 It has always been developed with security in mind and will always be.

-Also, dpmaster needs very few things to run correctly.
-A little bit of memory, a few CPU cycles from time to time and a network port are its only requirements.
+Also, dpmaster needs very few things to run in its default configuration.
+A little bit of memory, a few CPU cycles from time to time and a network port are its only basic requirements.
 So feel free to restrict its privileges as much as you can.

 The UNIX/Linux version of dpmaster has even a builtin security mechanism that triggers when it is run with super-user (root) privileges.
-Basically, the process locks (chroots) itself in the empty directory "/var/empty/" and drops its privileges in favor of those of user "nobody" (notorious for having almost no privileges at all)  :)  Note that this path and this user name are customizable via the '-j' and '-u' command line options.
+Basically, the process locks (chroots) itself in the directory "/var/empty/" and drops its privileges in favor of those of user "nobody".
+This path and this user name are of course customizable, tahnks to the '-j' and '-u' command line options.

 If you want to run dpmaster on a Win2k system (or better), you may want to add a "dpmaster" user on your computer.
 Make it a normal user, not a power user or